-We have received orphan drug designation for epetraborole in the United States, and we may seek orphan drug designation for epetraborole in other regions or indications, or for our future product candidates.
+We have received orphan drug designation for epetraborole in the United States and in Europe, and we may seek orphan drug designation for epetraborole in other regions or indications, or for our future product candidates.
 We may not be able to obtain or maintain orphan drug designations for any product candidates, and we may be unable to take advantage of the benefits associated with orphan drug designation, including the potential for market exclusivity.

 Regulatory authorities in some jurisdictions, including the United States, may designate drugs for relatively small patient populations as orphan drugs.
 Under the Orphan Drug Act of 1983, the FDA may designate a product as an orphan product if it is intended to treat a rare disease or condition, which is generally defined as a patient population of fewer than 200,000 individuals in the United States, or a patient population of greater than 200,000 individuals in the United States, but for which there is no reasonable expectation that the cost of developing the drug will be recovered from sales in the United States.
 Similar laws exist in Europe and Japan.
+The European Commission may grant a product orphan medicinal product designation if the product is intended for the treatment, prevention or diagnosis of a life-threatening or very serious condition, with a prevalence in the European Union of not more than five in 10,000 people, and where either no satisfactory method of diagnosis, prevention or treatment of the condition in question exists, or if such method exists that the medicinal product will be of significant benefit to those affected by that condition.

-As part of our business strategy, we sought and have received orphan drug designation from the FDA for epetraborole for the treatment of infections caused by NTM; however, we may not be able to maintain this status.
-There can be no assurance that the FDA will grant orphan drug designation for epetraborole to treat any other indication for which we may apply.
+As part of our business strategy, we sought and have received orphan drug designation from the FDA and orphan medicinal product designation from the European Commission for epetraborole for the treatment of infections caused by NTM; however, we may not be able to maintain this status.
+There can be no assurance that the FDA or European Commission will grant orphan drug designation for epetraborole to treat any other condition for which we may apply.
 We may also seek orphan drug designation for future product candidates, and we may be unsuccessful in obtaining this designation.